dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 But as you can imagine, installing and generating minimal BTF files by hand would be pretty tedious.

-To make things easier, we’ve put together a `Makefile` and `Makefile.btfgen` that handle it all with a simple `make` command which:
+To simplify the process, we’ve implemented a `Makefile` and `Makefile.btfgen` that automate everything behind a single `make` command.
+This workflow:
-- Compiles the eBPF kernel program and generate a Go source file to interact with it
+- **Compiles the eBPF program** and generates the Go bindings to interact with it
-- Automatically downloads and embeds BTF data from btfhub-archive for different kernel/OS versions
+- **Fetches and embeds BTF data** from btfhub-archive repository for different kernel and OS versions
-- Minimizes the BTF data to include only the types actually used by our eBPF program
+- **Strips the BTF data down** to only the types your eBPF program actually uses
-- Produces a single binary that can run across a wide range of kernels—without requiring BTF support on the target system
+- **Builds a single portable binary** that can run across a wide range of kernels—even on systems without BTF support

 Go ahead and give it a try — and maybe grab a coffee while you’re at it.